SalvatoreSantamaria/working-with-git-branches/vs-code-checklist.md

       Undo Last: Commit > Undo Last Commit
       Revert a file back to a previous commit: Use GitLens.
-Select File > File History > Commits > Right Click > Restore Revert a file removing a commit: Select File > File History > Commits > Right click on file > Commit > Revert Commit [ ] Cherry Pick a commit from one branch to another Git Graph!
+Select File > File History > Commits > Right Click > Restore Revert a file removing a commit: Select File > File History > Commits > Right click on file > Commit > Revert Commit [√] Cherry Pick a commit from one branch to another From the branch that will receive the cherry pick > Open Git Graph > Right Click on the commit > Select Cherry Pick > Confirm with *Yes, Cherry Pick*
 [√] Reset a branch to be the same as a remote branch
       Switch to the branch to reset > Open Git Graph > Right click on commit (main) that you would like to reset to > select *Reset Current Branch to this Commit*
 [√] Git Fetch